breakthatbass/eggnog/README.md

 - WHen submitting an answer, if it's wrong, record the time.
 Require at least a minute to pass before sending another answer attempt.

 ## Known Bugs
-- submitting part 2 to a puzzle doesn't work when reading from `stdin`.
+- The bug that prevented from submitting answers to part 2 has been fixed ✔️

 ## Contributing
 If you would like to contribute, feel free to make a pull request.